sophleow/lesson-0.3-git-exercise/README.md

 There is update.

-hi this is sophie updating
+hi this is sophie updating for you